deusanyjunior/Sensors2PD/README.md

 Sensors2PD
 ==========

-An Android application that helps you to use sensors from your mobile to control Pure Data patchs.
+An Android application that helps you to use sensors from your mobile to control Pure Data patches.

 This application uses [**libpd**](https://github.com/libpd/pd-for-android), so you need to download PdCore and set this library on your project.

 How To Use
 ==========

 First, you need to create a PD patch using receivers from the sensors available on your Android device.
-Your patch needs a [dac~] to use your device speaker or headphone jack as an audio output, and you can also use [adc~] to get audio from mic or headset.
+Your patch needs a [dac~] to use your device speaker or headphone jack as an audio output, and you can also use [adc~] to get audio from device's Microphone or head-set.

-Use Browse menu option to load your patch from your sdcard and start playing.
+Use Browse menu option to load your patch from your SDCard and start playing.
 It is possible to select a PD file (*.pd) or a Zip file (*.zip).
 If you want to use a zip file, you need to use your PD file with the same name as the Zip file and left this PD file on root directory of your Zip file (compress the files, not the directory).

 Sensors2PD will send float values from every change on sensors to PD, even if you do not use all the sensors values.